 The clothing used in the video is an example of what someone would pack for a long trip consisting of various climates, activities, and the need to be ready for anything.

 Read this post where I explain everything you need to know about packing cubes including what they are, how to use them, their benefits, and the best brands.
 Trust me, they’re the ultimate game changer!

 We have specific packing lists for destinations all over the world.
 Visit this page to find your destination!

-What else would you add to our checklist?
+What else would you add to our travel packing list of things to bring on vacation?
 Share and comment below!

 For destinations, please read:

 - South America Packing Lists